Skip to content

 185. Own grievance or complaints system open to all stakeholders?

-The company reports having its own grievance system which is open to all stakeholders.
+The company has a grievance system which is open to all stakeholders.

 • Y